gdewael/bio-attention/README.md

 ## Note

-This package used the be a 2D sliding window attention package.
+This package used to be a 2D sliding window attention package.
 The current formulation of the package does not allow for this type of attention anymore (instead, I recommend to perform axial attention with alternating sliding window attention across one axis and full self-attention across the other).
 If you want to use 2D sliding window attention, check out the [old version of this repo](https://github.com/gdewael/bio-attention/tree/ac3cb87906a2ff7adf9de393a5d2bbd3bf11eef3).

 ## Usage